Mastering Your Interview Schedule: Effective Tips and Best Practices

 Best time for recruiters vs. best time for candidates

-Recruiters typically prefer blocks of time when they can focus on back-to-back interviews, usually between 10 a.m. and noon, Tuesday through Thursday.
+Recruiters tend to prefer blocks of time when they can just get on and do them one after the other - usually between 10 and noon, Tuesday to Thursday.

 Factors that influence “ideal” interview timing (time zones, role type, seniority)